 - Enough Water to cover

-In a bowl, add the cornmeal/cornflour and enough water to cover and more to allow the cornmeal to have enough water when it rises.
-Leave the soaked cornmeal for 48 hours or more, make sure you change the water and add another cold water to cover it.
+In a bowl, add the cornmeal/cornflour and enough water to cover, and more to allow the cornmeal to have enough water when it rises.
+Leave the soaked cornmeal for 48 hours or more, make sure you change the water, and add another cold water to cover it.

 Place a strainer/sieve then place a cheesecloth or muslin cloth into the sieve (you can use just cheesecloth or just a fine mesh to sieve) then pour the cornmeal/cornflour into it to sieve it, add a small quantity of water if you need to, and use the back of a spoon to press it through.
 Continue until you’re done.
+If you have a very fine cornmeal/cornflour you don't need to sieve after blending.

 Pour the strained cornmeal into a clean bowl and leave for a few hours or overnight to settle down (to separate water from the cornmeal), drain some of the water that is on the pap if you have more than enough to cover it,